-We never have had to transfuse, hospitalize or even treat a patient with antibiotics after surgery.
-That doesn’t mean it could not happen to you it just means that you would be the first.
+We have never had to transfuse, hospitalize or even treat a patient with IV antibiotics after surgery through a 4-inch incision.
+That doesn’t mean it could not happen to you; it just means that you would be the first.
 We sometimes hear from patients the night after their tubal reversal when they have concerns.
-That is why we have you stay locally so that you know we are nearby and we know that you are where we can easily see you if need be.
-The knowledge that help is easily at hand seems to be all the comforting that most tubal reversal patients need.
+That is why we have you stay locally so you know we are nearby and can easily see you if need be.
+The knowledge that help is easily at hand seems to be all the comfort that most tubal reversal patients need.
 We are just the same in person as we are on this website and we know that emotional comfort [you being a happy camper] means physical comfort [feeling comfortable].
-When you leave after your tubal reversal it is extremely unlikely that anything you would do would disrupt the surgery you have had.
+When you leave after your tubal reversal, it is extremely unlikely that anything you would do would disrupt the surgery you have had.

-The operation we do is through a 2 to 3 inch incision, we do not go deep inside you, we do not go near any large blood vessels or other structures that are involved in complications with major surgery.
-We pull your tubes up just under the skin, fix them, dye test them and close your tummy up.
+The operation we do is through a 4-inch incision.
+We do not go deep inside you, and we do not go near any large blood vessels or other structures that are involved in complications with major surgery.
+We pull your tubes up just under the skin, fix them, dye test them, and close your tummy.
 The possibility of problems exists but is very unlikely that anything will happen that can’t be fixed over the phone.
-Tubal reversal is surgery and any surgery has risks but we feel the risks are few and manageable.
+Tubal reversal is surgery and any surgery has risks, but we feel the risks are few and manageable.

 What things can change my chances of pregnancy one way or another after tubal reversal?

 Anyone who guarantees results is more interested in getting you as a patient than in being honest with you.
 When you actually look at the tubes during a reversal you can tell what the chances of success are.
 It has been estimated that the natural fertility of women under age 31 is 76%.
-Women aged 31 to 35 have a 73% pregnancy rate and ladies over age 35 to 40 have 71% chance of pregnancy when artificially inseminated with sperm from fertile donors.
-Nothing anyone doing a tubal reversal could improve on these numbers.
+Women ages 31 to 35 have a 73% pregnancy rate and ladies over age 35 to 40 have a 71% chance of pregnancy when artificially inseminated with sperm from fertile donors.
+There is nothing anyone can do during a tubal reversal to improve these numbers.
 These figures were calculated from studies of patients who never had a tubal ligation.
-We see a lot of ridiculous claims being made about success with reversal and with IVF.
-We just completed a study of all of the patients we reversed in 2011.
+We see a lot of ridiculous claims being made about success with reversals and with IVF.
+We just completed a study of all of the patients we reversed over a years time.
 Our age-corrected pregnancy rates were within a percentage point or two for every class of patients.
-What this means is that in the year 2011 we were able to give our patients the same chance of being pregnant as they would have if they never had their tubes tied.
+What that means is that in that year we were able to give our patients the same chance of being pregnant as they would have if they never had their tubes tied.

 There are some things that increase your chance of pregnancy: